-Gus’s Drive-In – Elvis is in the building (or a lifesize statue of the King, anyway), along with some fantastic custard, sundaes, malts and shakes.
-Look for their custard of the day and order it on their waffle cone, made fresh daily!
+Elvis is in the building (or a life-size statue of him, anyway) along with some fantastic custard, sundaes, malts and shakes.
+Look for their custard of the day and order it on a waffle cone, made fresh daily!
 Shake, rattle and roll with the '50s-themed music and memorabilia.

 Every summer Saturday is “Cruise Night,” where you can check out custom cars or display your own.

-J. Lauber’s Ice Cream Parlor – Step into this old general store and you’ll be stepping back in time.
-Just across the tracks from the railway museum where you can ride restored trolleys, this old fashioned soda fountain is operated by friendly staff wearing old-timey caps and bow ties.
+Step into this old general store and you’ll be taken back in time.
+Just across the tracks from the railway museum where you can ride restored trolleys, this classic soda fountain is operated by friendly staff wearing old-timey caps and bow ties.

-Settle on a stool or into a booth and pore over the four-page ice cream menu that includes 20 flavors of malts, fancy sundaes and fruity phosphate sodas.
+Settle on a stool or into a booth and pore over the four-page ice cream menu including 20 flavors of malts, fancy sundaes and fruity phosphate sodas.

 During or after your treat, take a relaxing stroll through the nearby scenic Echo Veterans Memorial Park.